solaojp/DATA-620/README.md

-This repository conatins project for twitter sentiment analysis.
+This repository containss project for twitter sentiment analysis.
+Implimentation of Natural language processing